 Huw Davies (King’s College London)

-A Wandering Army: The Campaigns that Transformed the British Way of War (Yale University Press, forthcoming November 2022).
+A Wandering Army: The Campaigns that Transformed the British Way of War (Yale University Press, November 2022).

 Paige Emerick (King’s College London Summer Fellow)